Brazil

 Going backwards on green

-Disclaimer: All Brazilian policy scores are Provisional.
-The current political situation in Brazil makes credible assessment of domestic environmental policy extremely difficult.
+The policy uncertainty in Brazil makes credible assessment of domestic environmental policy extremely difficult.
 We recommend unique caution in interpreting Brazilian data, which may reflect past, unenforced, or rapidly changing policies.
 We strongly welcome input to update and improve our data.

 ------------------------------------------------------------------------------------